 Dr. Henry Miller

-GIS Guest Expert Henry I. Miller, MS, MD, is the Robert Wesson Fellow in Scientific Philosophy and Public Policy at Stanford University's Hoover Institution.
+GIS Guest Expert Henry I. Miller, MS, MD, is a Senior Fellow at the Pacific Research Institute.
 His research focuses on public policy toward science and technology, encompassing several areas, including pharmaceutical development, genetic engineering, models for regulatory reform, and the emergence of new viral diseases.

-Dr. Miller served for 15 years at the U.S. Food and Drug Administration (FDA) in a number of posts.
+Dr. Miller served for 15 years at the U.S. Food and Drug Administration (FDA) in several posts.
 He was the medical reviewer for the first genetically engineered drugs to be evaluated by the FDA and thus instrumental in the rapid licensing of human insulin and human growth hormone.
-As a government official, Dr. Miller received numerous awards and citations.